English Passengers: Plot summary

 Many of the chapters alternate between the two different time periods, but when the Manx ship eventually docks in Tasmania, both strands of the story are brought together for the book's conclusion.

 Reception

-This "strange and wonderful book" was very well-received.
-Kirkus called it "impressively knowledgeable, and very moving historical novel."
-A Publishers Weekly (PW) review stated, "This rich tale is told by 20 different voices skipping back and forth across the years, but somehow Kneale manages to keep the reader from becoming confused.
-Kneale's careful research and colorful storytelling result in an impressive epic".
+Kirkus Reviews called it "impressively knowledgeable, and very moving historical novel," while Publishers Weekly referred to it as a "rich tale"; they highlighted how "somehow Kneale manages to keep the reader from becoming confused", despite the novel being "told by 20 different voices skipping back and forth across the years", crediting "Kneale's careful research and colorful storytelling result in an impressive epic".

-English Passengers won the 2000 Whitbread Book of the Year Award and was a finalist for the Booker Prize and the Australian Miles Franklin Award.
-In translation, the book won France's Relay Prix d'Evasion.